GlysVenture/metamake/README.md

     $ rm -rf ../metamake

 if this doesn't work it means you probably don't have a $HOME/.local/bin directory and you don't have access to /usr/bin.
-Just create $HOME/.local/bin and rerun install.sh
+Just create $HOME/.local/bin and rerun make install

 To update simply do